dell/csm-docs/content/docs/installation/test/powerflex.md

 **Steps**

-> *NOTE:* apiVersion in both betasnap yamls must match apiVersion in vxflexos-snapclass, if version in vxflexos-snapclass is v1, adjust apiVersion like so: `apiVersion: snapshot.storage.k8s.io/v1`
+> *NOTE:* apiVersion in both betasnap yamls must match apiVersion in your VolumeSnapshotClass, if version in vxflexos-snapclass is v1, adjust apiVersion like so: `apiVersion: snapshot.storage.k8s.io/v1`

 1. Run `sh snaprestoretest.sh` to start the test.

 This script deploys the _2vols_ example, creates a snap of _pvol0_, and then updates the deployed helm chart from the updated directory _2vols+restore_.
 This then adds an additional volume that is created from the snapshot.

 *NOTE:*
-- Helm tests are designed assuming users are using the default _storageclass_ names (_vxflexos_ and _vxflexos-xfs_).
-If your _storageclass_ names differ from the default values, such as when deploying with the Dell CSI Operator, update the templates for snap restore tests accordingly (located in `test/helm/2vols+restore/template` directory).
+- Helm tests are designed assuming users are using the _storageclass_ names (_vxflexos_ and _vxflexos-xfs_).
+If your _storageclass_ names differ from these values, update the templates for snap restore tests accordingly (located in `test/helm/2vols+restore/template` directory).
 You can use `kubectl get sc` to check for the _storageclass_ names.
-- Helm tests are designed assuming users are using the default _snapshotclass_ name.
-If your _snapshotclass_ names differ from the default values, update `betasnap1.yaml` and `betasnap2.yaml` accordingly.
+- Helm tests are designed assuming users are using the _snapshotclass_ name: _vxflexos-snapclass_ If your _snapshotclass_ name differs from the default values, update `betasnap1.yaml` and `betasnap2.yaml` accordingly.

 **Results**